HIGHLIGHTS-Tennis-Australian Open day one

 Serena Williams eased past Germany's Laura Siegemund 6-1 6-1 to reach the second round.
 The American hit 16 winners as she wrapped up the one-sided contest in just under an hour, and was eager to wind up her post-match interview as quickly as possible to watch the end of the Super Bowl.

 "I gotta go!
 I gotta go!
-You're taking too long," she said in on court interview.
+You're taking too long," she said.

 1309 RAONIC EASES PAST CORIA